 Amplitude modulated signals sound rough to the human ear.
 The perceived roughness increases with modulation frequency, then decreases, and eventually disappears.
-The point where roughness reaches is maximum depends on the the carrier signal, but for a 1 kHz tone roughness reaches a maximum for modulation at 70 Hz.
+The point where roughness reaches is maximum depends on the carrier signal, but for a 1 kHz tone roughness reaches a maximum for modulation at 70 Hz.
 Roughness also increases as a function of modulation depth.

 Amplitude modulation multiplies a carrier signal by